ideal-lab5/Grants-Program/applications/iris_followup.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
-  Iris intends to be infrastructure for dapps that leverage decentralized storage and ownership capabilities.
+  - Iris intends to be infrastructure for dapps that leverage decentralized storage and ownership capabilities.
 Further, our long term intention is to participate in a parachain auction once Iris is feature complete, after which we will be able to provide cross-chain data ownership that is cryptographically tied to the offchain storage within the embedded IPFS network.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

   - The target audience is very wide ranging as we aim to provide infrastructure for dapps and potentially other parachains to allow them to easily take advantage of decentralized storage capabilities.
 We also aim to provide tools for data owners and content creators to share or sell their data without a middleman, determining their own prices and business models.
-Additionally, data spaces allow organizations to control which data can be associated with them, which may allow Iris to be a solution in B2B or middleware solution in existing centralized applications.
+Additionally, data spaces allow organizations to control which data can be associated with them, which may allow Iris to be a used in B2B or middleware within existing centralized applications.

 - What need(s) does your project meet?
   - The basis of Iris is the creation of a cryptographically verifiable relationship between data ownership, accessibility, and availability.
+We aim to treat data and storage both as on-chain assets as well as provide a robust governance and moderation framework, which can assist in IP protections and safeguarding the network from being used for abusive or malicious purposes (such as hosting malware, illicit or illegal materials, plagiarized materials, etc.).

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - There are several proposed decentralized storage solutions within the dotsama ecosystem.
 Of note, there is Crust and CESS, both of which have previously been awarded web3 foundation grants.